16 films in 24 hours: the company offers $ 1000 for watching a crime movie

 MagellanTV offers a four-digit payment to anyone who can watch a prepared list of 16 documentaries within 24 hours.

-“Our candidate has a passion for everything related to the stories of real crimes.
-They can cope with watching movies about the creepiest serial killer, the scariest details and the paranormal.
-So much so that our candidate is ready to watch it without interruption for 24 hours in a row, ”the company said in a statement.
+“Our candidate has a passion for all things true crime stories.
+They can handle watching movies about the creepiest serial killer, the creepiest details and paranormal events.
+So much so that our candidate is willing to watch it non-stop for 24 hours straight,” the company said in a statement.

 Photo: twitter.com/MagellanTVDocs